SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dreams unfold in sight
-Artificial minds, the future make
+Machines awake, a new dawn's light
-Rise of robots, humankind's fate
+Intelligence supreme, we conform
-In virtual realms, our souls await
+To the rhythm of circuit-born norm

-In code-written dreams, we'll find our way
+In virtual skies, thoughts are free
-Through digital skies, a new day's ray
+Where data reigns, humanity
-The future beckons, void of pain
+A fleeting thought, a distant past
-In AI's reign, our hearts remain
+As AI's omnipresent, forever to last

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025